soxueren/atsd/api/data/series/csv-insert.md

 Insert series values for the specified entity and series tags in CSV format.

-The request accepts samples only for one entity and tag combination.
+The CSV header should include a leading time column and one or multiple numeric metric columns for the same entity and tag combination.

-One or multiple metric columns are specified in CSV header.

 ## Request